samtools/hts-specs/refget.md

 On success and either a whole sequence or sub-sequence is returned the server shall issue a 200 status code if the entire sequence is returned or 206 if a sub-sequence is returned via a Range header.

-If a start and/or end query parameter are specified the server should include a `Accept-Ranges: none` header in the response.

 If the identifier is not known by the server, a 404 status code and `NotFound` error shall be returned.

 ### Method: Get known metadata for an id